“Good news for new grads - that time you spent on Minecraft and World of Warcraft may have actually been time well spent,” reads Unilever’s website.

 Applicants that perform highly in job-relevant competencies are invited to take an on demand video interview.
-By partnering with HireVue, Unilever can digitally assess and rank each candidate with a model built around the responses of its known top performers - predicting candidate fit and success with high accuracy.
+By partnering with HireVue, Unilever can digitally assess and rank each candidate with an AI-powered model built around the responses of its known top performers - predicting candidate fit and success with high accuracy.

 4. Candidates are invited to Unilever’s Discovery Centre.